RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Almost none of your assignments have point values**.
 The ones that do have point values, are given either 0 or 1 points only.
 Therefore there is **no partial credit and no averaging**.
 - Instead, assignments have **specifications** which are descriptions of what constitutes "acceptable" work.
 These are given in detail in the document *Standards for Student Work* which you can find on Blackboard in the *Syllabus and Calendar* area.
 When you submit an assignment, I will read it carefully and compare it with the standards, and simply determine whether it meets the specifications or not.
 - After I evaluate your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the standards, and if not, the feedback will tell you what was missing and how you might go about fixing it.
-- Then, on almost every piece of work, you will have the chance to **retry** the assignment, get more feedback, and repeat this **feedback loop** until the work meets our specifications.
+- Then, on almost every piece of work, you will have the chance to **retry** the assignment if needed, get more feedback, and repeat this **feedback loop** until the work meets our specifications.
 - Your course grade is not based on point totals or averages (because most items don't have point values).
 Instead, the course grade is based on **how many important learning tasks you've accomplished** by the end of the semester, using a simple table that's given below.

-This process, using specifications and feedback loops rather than points and averages, is actually how evaluation of work happens in most situations outside of college.
+This process, using specifications and feedback loops rather than points and averages, is how evaluation of work happens in most situations outside of college.
 In your future jobs, for example, you'll be reviewed regularly by your manager; it's not a "one and done" situation where you get a point score and then the process is over.
 Instead, in a real job, you get feedback and coaching on how to improve, and then you act on the feedback and show the boss that you have improved.

 Therefore grades in MTH 302 are based not on your ability to do good work at a single point in time, but rather on your ability to **eventually learn the material** by acting on feedback from previous attempts.